vintasoftware/django-ai-assistant/docs/tutorial.md

 def init_api():
-    return NinjaAPI(
+    return NinjaAPI(...)
-        ...
-    )
 ```

-By providing your own implementation of init_api, you can tailor the API setup to better fit your project's requirements.
+By providing your own implementation of `init_api`, you can tailor the API setup to better fit your project's requirements.

 ### Configuring permissions